GoogleCloudPlatform/node-red-contrib-google-cloud/docs/gcs_read.md

 This node reads the content of a Google Cloud Store (GCS) object and returns the content in the `msg.payload` field.
 It has an additional option to list the objects in a bucket.

 At runtime, the value of msg.filename contains describes the file to read.
 The format of this field is a GCS Url of the form `gs://[BUCKET]/[FILE]`.
+Alternatively, we can specify the file to be read in the file name configuration property.
+If both this property and a runtime value found in `msg.filename` are present, then the `msg.filename` name will be used.

 ## List notes